• Compare

 However be warned, after the first year you’ll have to start paying a bit extra for the service, but that is a small price to pay for a seriously secure and reliable web hosting agent.

-Check out our more detailed GoDaddy guide here (insert link) if you want to learn more about their cost-effective pricing plans!
+Check out our more detailed GoDaddy review if you want to learn more about their cost-effective pricing plans!

 Pros